-- 137. Petitioners hereby incorporate Paragraphs 1-115 by reference. - 138.
-By relying on outdated and highly variable population estimates as modeling inputs to quantify take of cutthroat trout, by failing to adequately account for recent evidence of climate change, wildfires, and other climate-related events affecting this species, and by adopting an overly simplistic and biologically indefensible model for quantifying take that fails to incorporate the best available scientific evidence, the Service acted arbitrarily and capriciously, and in violation of the ESA, its implementing regulations, and the APA in issuing its June 17, 2016 biological opinion. - 139.
-By failing to specify any RPMs to minimize or at least reduce entrainment in the four affected cutthroat trout streams, and by failing even to impose any mandatory terms and conditions for monitoring and reporting the number of cutthroat trout entrained by these diversions, the Service's June 17, 2016 biological opinion violates the ESA, its implementing regulations, and the APA. - 140.
-By refusing to require as a term and/or condition of a biological opinion that
+152. Petitioners hereby incorporate Paragraphs 1-130 by reference.

+153. By relying on outdated and highly variable population estimates as modeling inputs to quantify take of green lineage cutthroat trout, by failing to adequately account for recent evidence of climate change, wildfires, and other climate-related events affecting this species, and by adopting an overly simplistic and biologically indefensible model for quantifying take that fails to incorporate the best available scientific evidence, the Service acted arbitrarily and capriciously, and in violation of the ESA, its implementing regulations, and the APA in issuing its June 17, 2016 biological opinion.

+154. By failing to specify any RPMs to minimize or at least reduce entrainment in the four affected green lineage cutthroat trout streams, and by failing even to impose any mandatory terms and conditions for monitoring and reporting the number of trout entrained by these diversions, the Service's June 17, 2016 biological opinion violates the ESA, its implementing regulations, and the APA.

-Denver Water or the Corps must implement fish screens to reduce entrainment of cutthroat trout on the grounds that fish screens likely would be operable for only 4.5 months per year, the
+155. By refusing to require as a term and/or condition of a biological opinion that Denver Water or the Corps must implement fish screens to reduce entrainment of green lineage cutthroat trout on the grounds that fish screens likely would be operable for only 4.5 months per year, the Service violated the ESA, its implementing regulations, and the APA.

-Service violated the ESA, its implementing regulations, and the APA. - 141.
-By issuing an ITS without verifying the real-world validity of the take estimate contained therein, and by failing to explain why it is "difficult" to evaluate the real-world impacts of the project's diversions, the Service's June 17, 2016 biological opinion violates the ESA, its implementing regulations, and the APA.
+156. By issuing an ITS without verifying the real-world validity of the take estimate contained therein, and by failing to explain why it is "difficult" to evaluate the real-world impacts of the project's diversions, the Service's June 17, 2016 biological opinion violates the ESA, its implementing regulations, and the APA.

-- 142. By implicitly adopting a surrogate for cutthroat trout take without explaining why a surrogate is appropriate or why this particular surrogate is a proper proxy for entrainment take of cutthroat trout, and by adopting a surrogate that fails to set a clear trigger for reinitiation of consultation in the event that the take threshold is exceeded, the Service's June 17, 2016 biological opinion violates the ESA, its implementing regulation, and the APA. - 143.
-By collapsing two distinct reinitiation triggers under the ESA's implementing regulations into one, see 50 C.F.R. § 402.16(a), (c), the Service's June 17, 2016 biological opinion violates the ESA, its implementing regulations, and the APA. - 144.
-By failing to rely upon the best available scientific evidence, and by failing to adopt any measures actually designed to reduce (or at least monitor) the amount of take of cutthroat trout as enforceable RPMs, terms, or conditions, the June 17, 2016 biological opinion and the Service's no-jeopardy conclusion found therein are arbitrary, capricious, and violate the ESA, its implementing regulations, and the APA. - 145.
-By relying upon the Service's fatally flawed June 17, 2016 biological opinion, the Corps is violating in various ways Section 7 and Section 9 of the ESA, by authorizing actions that will adversely affect and take cutthroat trout in the absence of a lawful ITS supported by a legally compliant biological opinion, in violation of the ESA, its implementing regulations, and the APA. - 146.
-By failing to reinitiate consultation on October 26, 2018 in response to the evidence presented in Petitioners' ESA notice letter, and by failing to respond at all to many of the points raised in that letter or the detailed expert comments of Dr. Brett Johnson, the Service and the Corps violated the ESA, its implementing regulations, and Section 706(2) the APA.
+157. By implicitly adopting a surrogate for green lineage cutthroat trout take without explaining why a surrogate is appropriate or why this particular surrogate is a proper proxy for entrainment take of cutthroat trout, and by adopting a surrogate that fails to set a clear trigger for reinitiation of consultation in the event that the take threshold is exceeded, the Service's June 17, 2016 biological opinion violates the ESA, its implementing regulation, and the APA.

+158. By collapsing two distinct reinitiation triggers under the ESA's implementing regulations into one, see 50 C.F.R. § 402.16(a), (c), the Service's June 17, 2016 biological opinion violates the ESA, its implementing regulations, and the APA.

+159. By failing to rely upon the best available scientific evidence, and by failing to adopt any measures actually designed to reduce (or at least monitor) the amount of take of green lineage cutthroat trout as enforceable RPMs, terms, or conditions, the June 17, 2016 biological opinion and the Service's no-jeopardy conclusion found therein are arbitrary, capricious, and violate the ESA, its implementing regulations, and the APA.

+160. By relying upon the Service's fatally flawed June 17, 2016 biological opinion, the Corps is violating in various ways Section 7 and Section 9 of the ESA, by authorizing actions that will adversely affect and take green lineage cutthroat trout in the absence of a lawful ITS supported by a legally compliant biological opinion, in violation of the ESA, its implementing regulations, and the APA.

+161. By failing to reinitiate consultation and to issue a legally compliant biological opinion in response to the evidence presented in Petitioners' August 2018 ESA notice letter, and by failing to respond at all to many of the points raised in that letter or the detailed expert comments of Dr. Brett Johnson, the Service and the Corps violated the ESA, its implementing regulations, and Section 706(2) the APA.